MBCProject/mbc-markdown/README.md

 Objectives and behaviors can be used alone, but a method *must* be associated with a behavior.

 ### STIX 2.1 Representation ###
-A refined STIX 2.1 [Malware Behavior Extension](https://github.com/oasis-open/cti-stix-common-objects/tree/main/extension-definition-specifications/malware-behavior) includes new STIX domain objects for MBC objectives, behaviors, and methods.
+A STIX 2.1 representation for MBC v3.0 is available in the [mbc-stix2.1](https://github.com/MBCProject/mbc-stix2.1) repository.
+It's based on a refined STIX 2.1 [Malware Behavior Extension](https://github.com/oasis-open/cti-stix-common-objects/tree/main/extension-definition-specifications/malware-behavior) that includes new STIX domain objects for MBC objectives, behaviors, and methods.

 ### Navigator View ###
 This visual representation of the MBC Matrix is based on the ATT&CK Navigator.
 Two views are available: